antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

-If you are dealing with MYSQL with a large number of read queries such as a shopping site, you can make the performace more powerful by setting up read-replicas of your master server, which is a life saver.
+If you are dealing with MYSQL with a large number of read queries such as a shopping site, you can make the performance more powerful by setting up read replicas of your master server, which is a lifesaver.

-When ever a change is occured on the Master server,it will be reflected in the replicas too.
+Whenever a change occurs on the Master server, it will be reflected in the replicas too.

-Using Amazon RDS, you can easly setup a master & read replica model.
+Using Amazon RDS, you can easily set up a master & a read replica model.

-Whenever the master fails to work, one of the replicas will promoted as master for a seamless service.
+Whenever the master fails to work, one of the replicas will be promoted to master for a seamless service.

-There are a few adwantages of using RDS server than setting up a instance with mysql manual installation.
+There are a few advantages of using RDS server over setting up an instance with MySQL manual installation.

-In RDS, you don't need to install or worry about the myql server , it will be take cared by amazon.
+In RDS, you don't need to install or worry about the MySQL server, it will be taken care of by amazon.

 The headache is low, you can concentrate on your application.

-Let's make a simple mysql read replica model and load balance it with route 53.
+Let's make a simple MySQL read replica model and load balance it with route 53.

-Our setup will by like the following.
+Our setup will be like the following.

 ![Untitled Diagram drawio (3)](https://user-images.githubusercontent.com/61390678/215254401-8ec74c44-4c32-477f-911c-551e7b045c9d.png)

-FIrst of all we need to create master server for our application.This can be done from the RDS panel inside the aws control panel.
+FIrst of all we need to create master server for our application.This can be done from the RDS panel inside the AWS control panel.
-You will get different type of mysql servers here, Since this is a sample setup we are proceeding with mysql server with versuion 5.7.
+You will get different type of MySQL servers here, Since this is a sample setup we are proceeding with MySQL server with version 5.7.

 So Let's start setting up this.

-1.Creating master server
+1.Creating the master server
 =========================
 First we need to create a mysql master server.
 For that login to your RDS console.